sciola-framework/sciola/README.md

    >
    > debian@debian:~/var/www/sciola/packages$ **npm install**

+3. Give write permission to the directory: **/var/www/sciola/writable**

-3. Access the application through the url that is configured on your web server.
+4. Access the application through the url that is configured on your web server.

    Example: http://localhost:8080